Amnesia: Rebirth: Development

 Amnesia: Rebirth was developed by Frictional Games.
 It was their first Amnesia game since The Dark Descent in 2010 and their first game since Soma in 2015.
 While in development, the team attempted to identify the strengths and the shortcomings of The Dark Descent and Soma, and decided that Rebirth would keep Soma's focus of having an overarching narrative, and Amnesia's "lower-level gameplay".
 The team chose to return to the Amnesia franchise because they felt that it would shorten the game's development cycle, as the team only need to refine the franchise's established elements without having the need to start anew.
 The team also felt that Amnesia could expand to many other settings, as indicated by the in-game notes in the original games.
 Despite this, the game is not a direct sequel to The Dark Descent.
-Players do not need to play the first game in order to understand the stories, but the game would have a lot more connections with the original game than A Machine for Pigs, which was developed externally by The Chinese Room.
+Players do not need to play the first game in order to understand the stories, but the game would have a lot more connections with the original game than Amnesia: A Machine for Pigs, which was developed externally by The Chinese Room.

 According to Thomas Grip, the game's creative director, the game explores the idea of "survival".
 Instead of relying on short-term scares, the team believed that the game's overarching theme and narrative should be what haunts the player.
 The team chose a desert setting as the game's main setting, as it allows the team to create more diverse environments, and allows players to appreciate moments of beauty and spectacle, which can then be used to contrast the more claustrophobic areas and the sense of dread the game hopes to deliver.
 Skeletons on the Zahara served as a major source of inspiration for the team.
 Learning from their experiences creating Soma, the game story unfolds as the player progresses, unlike in The Dark Descent whose story is mostly delivered through text-based collectibles and focuses entirely on the past.

 Frictional Games announced Rebirth on 6 March 2020.
 The game was released for Windows, Linux and PlayStation 4 on 20 October 2020.
 It was then released for Amazon Luna on 22 October 2021.
 Versions for Xbox One and Xbox Series X/S were released on 20 October 2022.

+In January 2025, publisher Abylight Studios announced a collaboration with developer Frictional Games to bring three of their most recent games (Soma, Amnesia: The Bunker, and Amnesia: Rebirth) to the Nintendo Switch.